azzazzel/Java-Christmas-Tree/README.md

 ### How it works

-The `ct` file is a Java file even though it does not have the `.java` extention.
-It is executed directly thanks to [JEP 330: Launch Single-File Source-Code Programs](https://openjdk.java.net/jeps/330) and the "Shebang" support it provides.
+The `ct` file is a Java file even though it does not have the `.java` extension.
+You can execute it directly thanks to [JEP 330: Launch Single-File Source-Code Programs](https://openjdk.java.net/jeps/330) and the "Shebang" support it provides.

 ## License